7. Multiplicative Functionals#

 \(N_{t+1}\) is \({\mathfrak A}_{t+1}\) measurable.

 Representing an alternative probability model in this way is restrictive.
-For instance, if a nonnegative random variable has conditional expectation zero under the baseline probability, it will also have zero conditional expectation under the alternative probability measure, an indication of absolute continuity of the implied probability measure with respect to the baseline measure.
+For instance, if a nonnegative random variable has conditional expectation zero under the baseline probability, it will also have zero conditional expectation under the alternative probability measure, an indication that the implied probability measure is absolute continuous with respect to the baseline measure.
 Two models that violate absolute continuity can be distinguished with probability one from only finite samples.
-To avoid this degenerate outcome, likelihood-based statistically inference typically imposes this form of absolute continuity.
+Likelihood-based statistical discrimination tests typically exclude such ``easy to distinguish’’ alternatives by assuming mutually absolutely continuous alternative probability models.

-Multiplicative martingales provide a way to model diverse subjective beliefs of private agents or policy-makers within dynamic, stochastic equilibrium models when these beliefs are allowed to depart from the model builder’s model.
-As [Hansen and Scheinkman, 2009] show, they also offer a way to value cumulative returns.
+Multiplicative martingales provide a way to represent various models of subjective beliefs of private or government agents within dynamic, stochastic equilibrium models in terms of a statistical departure from a baseline model that the model builder uses to describe the data.
+[Hansen and Scheinkman, 2009] show that they also offer a way to value cumulative returns.
 Let \(R_t\) be a multiplicative process that measures a cumulative return between date \(t\) and date zero.
 Let \(S_t\) be a corresponding equilibrium discount factor between these same two dates.
 That \(L = RS\) is a multiplicative martingale follows from equilibrium restrictions on one-period returns.
 That is,

 where \(S_{t+1}/{S_t}\) is the one-period stochastic discount factor and \(R_{t+1}/{R_t}\) is the one-period gross return.
 For the application, we construct